stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Shows the shape of the audio signal over time, helping you understand how sound behaves.

+> [!Note]
+> The oscilloscope only displays a signal if a channel is present in the audio and if the channel has been selected for display on the *Graphs* page.

 **Time-domain mode**

 In this mode the X-axis represents the time and the Y-axis represents the amplitude of the signal.